akutz/go-interface-values/docs/99-appendix/assembly.md

 The assembly for x86 and amd64 both define the [`CALL`](https://www.felixcloutier.com/x86/call) instruction.
 However, [ARM assembly](https://developer.arm.com/documentation/ddi0602/2021-12/?lang=en) does _not_ define a `CALL` instruction, despite it appearing in the assembly for Go sources in this project when they are compiled on an M1 Macbook.
 What gives?

 What was likely an attempt to maintain naming convention consistency in Go assembly across different processor architectures, Go renames the ARM assembly instruction [`BLR`](https://developer.arm.com/documentation/ddi0602/2021-12/Base-Instructions/BLR--Branch-with-Link-to-Register-?lang=en) (_branch with link to register_) to `CALL`.
-Both instructions call a procedure (x86) or subroutine (ARM) at a given address, so for all intents and purposes they have semantically similar.
+Both instructions call a procedure (x86) or subroutine (ARM) at a given address, so for all intents and purposes they behave semantically similar.

 To learn more about the `CALL` instruction and Go on ARM, please refer to: